 where $\varepsilon_n$ -- neutron bond energy in the compound nucleus, $T_n^{(L')}$ -- neutron kinetic energy prior to scattering in $L'$-system.

-During decomposition of the compound nucleus into a moderating medium nucleus in a non-exicted state, neutron and $\gamma$-quant (see reaction schema (\ref{eq2})) a fraction of the excited nucleus energy $\varepsilon_n$ deontes work against strong interaction forces during neutron emission, and the remaining excitation energy fraction equals to sum of system kinetic energy (nucleus and neutron) in $C$-system after scattering and $\gamma$-quant energy:
+During decomposition of the compound nucleus into a moderating medium nucleus in a non-excited state, neutron and $\gamma$-quantum (see reaction schema (\ref{eq2})) a fraction of the excited nucleus energy $\varepsilon_n$ denotes the work against strong interaction forces during neutron emission, and the remaining excitation energy fraction equals to sum of system kinetic energy (nucleus and neutron) in $C$-system after scattering and $\gamma$-quantum energy:

-A stochastic multitude of reactions of neutrons inelastic scattering at moderating medium nuclei contribute to total neutron moderation spectrum, herewith the $\gamma$-quant kinetic energy (and also square of the neutron momentum after scattering in $C$-system univocally related to it through (\ref{eq28})) varies randomly within the energy range determined by (\ref{eq26}).
-There are no reasons to suggest that some value of $\gamma$-quant kinetic energy is randomly preferred, i.e. that a $\gamma$-quant with some specific energy is somehow emitted more frequently than others.
+A stochastic multitude of reactions of neutrons inelastic scattering at moderating medium nuclei contribute to total neutron moderation spectrum, herewith the $\gamma$-quantum kinetic energy (and also square of the neutron momentum after scattering in $C$-system univocally related to it through (\ref{eq28})) varies randomly within the energy range determined by (\ref{eq26}).
+There are no reasons to suggest that some value of $\gamma$-quantum kinetic energy is randomly preferred, i.e. that a $gamma$-quantum with some specific energy is somehow emitted more frequently than others.
 Therefore it may be assumed that a random $\gamma$-quants energy value within the inelastic scattering of a multitude of neutrons at nuclei of the moderating medium will be given by equally probable distribution and the probability density is determined by the following expression:

 The average value of square of neutron momentum and average value of square of neutron velocity after scattering in $C$-system (which are equal because the neutron has $A_{neutron}=1$) in case of equiprobable random distribution can be easily expressed as a sum of its maximal (at $E_\gamma = 0$) and minimal (at $E_\gamma = \frac{A}{A+1} T_n^{(L')}$) values divided by 2: